Southfield Park’s School Council is the voice of the children at our school.

 - to play an active part in making our school a better place.

-At the beginning of the school year, each class from Year 1 to Year 6 elects two councillors to represent the views of the children in their class.
+At the beginning of the school year, each class from Year 1 to Year 6 elects one councillors to represent the views of the children in their class.
 The School Council then meets every half term to discuss issues that are important to the children or to provide pupils' opinions to help our school leadership team make decisions.
-Our Head Boy and Head Girl chair each meeting with support from our PHSE Lead Miss Lauren Gilby.
+Our Head Boy and Head Girl chair each meeting with support from our SMSC Lead Miss Gemma Savill.

 Sometimes the children will choose items to be discussed, and sometimes the school leadership team or our school governors will ask that a matter is taken to the School Council so that they can find out what the children think.

 Outcomes from the meetings and the work that the children do is shared in our school newsletter which is circulated to parents.